James Walraven: Early life

-James Samuel Walraven was born in 1949.
-He was reported to have been a withdrawn, but well-behaved child, who developed emotional problems in his junior year of high school.
-His mother testified that his father was an alcoholic who abused his wife and children, leading them to divorce.
+James Walraven was born in Decatur, Georgia, in 1949.
+He was reported to have been a withdrawn but well-behaved child who developed emotional problems in his junior year of high school.
+Walraven's mother testified that his father was an alcoholic who was abusive towards her and their children, leading them to divorce.
 In adulthood, Walraven was unemployed and frequented public tennis courts in Atlanta and DeKalb County.
 He had been committed to mental institutions numerous times and told doctors and strangers that he had felt inadequate with women.
 Walraven was arrested in June 1980 after pointing a gun at his tennis acquaintance, Jeff Campbell, who later described Walraven as a moody and unstable person.

 Murders

 On April 15, 1981, police discovered 22-year-old Louise DalSanto strangled, lying face down in her bathtub at Woodcreek Apartments in Clarkston.
-On May 29, in Brookhaven, 22-year-old Giselle Clardy was found murdered in her bathtub at Cherry Hill Apartments, where she was an assistant manager.
+On May 29, in Brookhaven, 22-year-old Giselle Yvonne Clardy was found murdered in her bathtub at Cherry Hill Apartments, where she was an assistant manager.
 Both DalSanto and Clardy appeared to have been raped before their murders.
-Patricia Berry, also aged 22, was found dead in her bathtub on June 15, at Windermere Apartments in Fulton County, strangled with her own hair ribbon.
+Patricia Berry, also aged 22, was found dead in her bathtub on June 15 at Windermere Apartments in Fulton County, strangled with her own hair ribbon.